jackowski/MJCalendar/README.md

 }
 ```

+## Period change animations

 To change displayed period on runtime use method animateToPeriod.
 Method params:

-- periodType: available types: Month, ThreeWeeks, TwoWeeks, OneWeek.
+- periodType: available types: `Month`, `ThreeWeeks`, `TwoWeeks`, `OneWeek`.
 If type is same as one already displayed no animation is being performed.
 - duration: duration of animation in seconds
 - animation block: optional block to add custom animation while period is being animated
 Usage example.

 ```swift
 self.calendarView.animateToPeriodType(period, duration: 0.2, animations: { (calendarHeight) -> Void in